amida-tech/orange-api/README.md

 ##### `ACCESS_CONTROL_ALLOW_ORIGIN`

-(Required) Self-explanatory, if you understand [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-Note: HTTP header `Access-Control-Allow-Origin` only works on requests made from browsers; this was setup in our app such that, according to the official documentation, CORS should not at all apply when using mobile apps or rest tools.
+(Required) Self-explanatory if you understand [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Note: HTTP header `Access-Control-Allow-Origin` only works on requests made from browsers; this was setup in our app such that, according to the npm CORS repo [official documentation](https://www.npmjs.com/package/cors), CORS should not at all apply when using mobile apps or rest tools.
 However, see note about Postman below.
-- To set multiple domains, place in quotes and separate the domains with commas like this: `"http://domain1.com, https://domain2.com"`
 - When using Postman, Postman sets the origin to `chrome-extension://fhbjgbiflinjbdggehcddcbncdddomop`, or something like that (see following sentence for clarity), so you must the this variable to this value.
 If this exact value does not work, the `orange-api` prints an error message to stdout saying that CORS failed and specifying what the origin should be set to.
+- To set multiple domains, place in quotes and separate the domains with commas like this: `"http://domain1.com, https://domain2.com"`
+- Don't forget that if your client is running on a port other than 80 or 443, you will have to specify this as well, as in `http://localhost:12345`.

 ##### `MONGO_URI` (Required)